 If you have a vision and/or mission, this is a good place to put it – but be succinct.
 Include information about the organisation, and help people understand what you do and why you do it.

 Be sure to include practical information such as the size of your venue, the types of events you programme and your seasons, and what you know about your audiences.
 Avoid ‘assumed knowledge’ and, where possible, use data to back-up the information you’re providing.

-What are you looking for in an agency?
+2/ What you're looking for in an agency

 The project will see the launch of a new working relationship, as well as a new website, so explain clearly what you’re expecting from an agency.
 Consider the skill gaps in your organisation, and how you’d want to work together.